How Long Does It Take To Produce an Animation?

-A simple animated video with superficial details and without animated characters can be completed in under 1 weeks.
-However, more intensive scenes, with more movement and animation (like a fight scene) could take up to weeks or months.
+A simple animated video with superficial details and without animated characters can be completed in around 4 weeks.
+However, more intensive scenes, with more movement and animation (like a fight scene) could take up to few months.

-Generally, the average time to produce an animation of around 60-90 seconds is 6 weeks.
-The time taken depends largely on the animation style you’d like to use, for example, rudimentary whiteboard animations will be much faster than elaborate motion graphics.
+Generally, the average time to produce an animation of around 60-90 seconds is 8-10 weeks.
+The time taken depends largely on the animation style you’d like to use, for example, simple motion graphics animations will be much faster than complex frame-by-frame animation.

-The standard timeline of 6 weeks to completion of the entire animation process can be broken down into a number of stages: briefing, brainstorming, script writing, concept art, storyboard, illustration, animation and sound design.
+The standard timeline of 8 weeks to completion of the entire animation process can be broken down into a number of stages: briefing, brainstorming, scriptwriting, key illustration/concept art, storyboard, illustration, animation, and sound design.

 Each stage of the process is integral to the success of your animation.
 The overall aim of the process is to make your creative vision a reality.

-During the initial stages, 3-6 days will be set aside for the briefing, brainstorming, script writing and concept art.
+During the initial, preproduction stages, 3-6 days will be set aside for the briefing, brainstorming, script writing and concept art.
 It’s vital from the beginning that clients provide prompt feedback to keep the project moving swiftly.

 The next stage will be 5-12 days for the storyboard and illustrations, followed by 5-10 days for the illustration itself.
 At the end of the animation process, you will have a quality animation of around 60-90 seconds long.